Caesurus/CTF_Writeups/2021-DefconFinals/ooows-flag-baby/README.md

 This was the first challenge in a series of virtualization challenges.
 As the name implies, the challenge was meant to be a simple starter/warmup challenge.
-On the first day I started looking at the challenge and found that I was pretty much out of my comfort zone and a bit clueless.
+On the first day I started looking at the challenge and found that I was pretty much out of my comfort zone and more than a bit clueless.

 Luckily there were others on the team that knew what was going on.
-However, I felt pretty inadequate for not being able to solve this, so I made it a personal goal to solve this one later once the competition was over.
+However, I felt pretty inadequate for not being able to solve this, so I made it a personal goal to solve this later, once the competition was over.

 ## TLDR:
+ - ooows presumably stands for `Order Of the Overflow Web Services`
  - Challenge is to interface with I/O ports and retrieve flag
  - Create MBR with custom code that
-  - interfaces with I/O port connected to `noflag.sh`
+  - interfaces with I/O port connected to `noflag` which in turn starts `noflag.sh`
   - sends data to program FILENAME (beware of the filter)
   - send magic to trigger file open
   - read back flag contents